lanl/spiner/paper.md

 We present `Spiner`, a new, performance-portable library for working with tabulated data.
-Spiner provides efficient routines for multi-dimensional interpolation and indexing on CPUs and GPUs, including interwoven interpolation and indexing access patterns, as needed for radiation transport.
+Spiner provides efficient routines for multi-dimensional interpolation and indexing on both CPUs and GPUs---as well as more exotic hardware---including interwoven interpolation and indexing access patterns, as needed for radiation transport.
 Importantly, `Spiner` defines a data format, based on `HDF5`, that couples the tabulated data to the information required to interpolate it, which `Spiner` can read and move to GPU.

 # Statement of Need